You are here

 November 18, 1971—The President signed the Comprehensive Health Manpower Training Act of 1971 to provide increased manpower in the health professions, and the Nurse Training Act of 1971 to provide training for increased numbers of nurses.
 (P.L.
 92-157, P.L.
 92-158.)

 December 23, 1971—The National Cancer Act of 1971 enlarged the authorities of NCI and NIH in order to advance the national effort against cancer.
 The authority of the director, NCI, was expanded, a National Cancer Advisory Board was established, and appropriations in excess of $400 million were authorized for 1972, with further increases in subsequent years.
+The director of NIH and the director of NCI were both made presidential appointees.
 (P.L.
 92-218.)

 May 16, 1972—The National Sickle Cell Anemia Control Act of 1972 became law and established a national program for diagnosis and treatment of, and counseling and research in, sickle cell disease.
 (P.L.
 92-294.)